FC Zimbru Chișinău

-Fotbal Club Zimbru Chișinău, commonly known as Zimbru Chișinău or simply Zimbru, is a Moldovan professional football club based in Chișinău, which competes in the Liga, the highest tier of Moldovan football.
+Fotbal Club Zimbru Chișinău, commonly known as Zimbru Chișinău or simply Zimbru, is a Moldovan professional association football club based in Chișinău, which competes in the Moldovan Liga, the highest tier of Moldovan football.

-Founded in the Moldavian Soviet Socialist Republic in 1947, Zimbru entered the Soviet Top League in 1956 and totaled eleven participations before their last relegation in 1983.
-The club remained the leader of Moldovan football during most of the Soviet period and was the only one that reached and played at the Soviet top tier.
+Founded in the Moldavian Soviet Socialist Republic in 1947, the club entered the Soviet Top League in 1956 and totalled eleven participations before their last relegation in 1983.
+The club remained the leader of Moldavian football during most of the Soviet period and was the only one that reached and played at the Soviet top tier.
 After the independence of Moldova in 1991, the team established itself as an early force in the country, winning all the first five national titles and eight of the first nine, but have not won since.

 Zimbru play their home matches at the 10,104-seater Zimbru Stadium.

 History

-Zimbru Chișinău was formed in 1947 in the Moldovan Soviet Republic (present day Republic of Moldova).
-'Zimbru' is a Romanian word for a form of European bison, but the club also previously functioned under names such as Dinamo, Burevestnik, Moldova, Avântul, and Nistru.
+Zimbru Chișinău was formed in 1947 in the Moldavian Soviet Socialist Republic (present day Moldova).
+'Zimbru' is a Romanian word for European bison, but the club also previously functioned under names such as Dinamo, Burevestnik, Moldova, Avântul, and Nistru.
 The Soviet Era was spent mostly in Class B of the regional league until eventual promotion to Class A. The club then flitted between Class A and Class B as well as spending time in the Soviet Top League and First League.
 In total, Zimbru spent 11 seasons in the Top League between 1956 and 1983.
 Zimbru had their biggest success in 1956 when they finished in 6th place out of 12 in the Soviet Top League and in 1963 when they reached the quarter-finals of the Soviet Cup.

 Zimbru's fortunes changed after the fall of the USSR and the establishment of the Republic of Moldova.
 The club won all five of the initial seasons of the Moldovan National League (1992–96), and apart from finishing as runners-up to Chișinău rivals Constructorul Chișinău in 1996–97, won eight of the first nine championships.
 Zimbru have also won the Moldovan Cup six times, including a double in 1997–98 and the Moldovan Super Cup once.